kabanero-io/kabanero-command-line/kab-cli/kabanero/README.md

 * docker is installed and running
 * wget is installed

+Before you start building the project, you have to download all the dependencies by executing `make ensure` command in your command line.

 After setting the `GOPATH` env var correctly, just run `make <action...>` from the command line, within the same directory where `Makefile` resides.
 For example `make package clean` will run the `package` and then the `clean` actions.